PrinceStiles/Learning-Javascript/README.md

 # Learning-Javascript
-A dynamically iinterpreted language for programming and dynamic web scripting
+A dynamically interpreted language for programming and dynamic web scripting